Whether you are a school leader or a district leader, the goals of the Certificate in School Discipline Reform online program hit close to home.

 - Restorative Justice

 - School Discipline Reform: Linking Law, Policy and Practice

 Restorative Justice Seminar

-As part of the Restorative Justice course, you must attend a two-day intensive on-campus weekend seminar on Restorative Justice at Loyola University Chicago’s Water Tower Campus.
-The weekend retreat offers you the opportunity to network with other professionals and engage in exercises and skills-building related to the core principles and practices of restorative justice.
+As part of the Restorative Justice course, you must participate in an intensive on-campus weekend seminar on equity, anti-racism, and restorative justice.
+This seminar offers you the opportunity to network with other professionals and engage in exercises and skills-building related to the core principles and practices of restorative justice.